Unidata/git-recipes/cookbook.md

 ### Other useful git commands

+#### configuration

+The .gitconfig file is the place where you set up git customizations (e.g., aliases, etc).
+Here is an example of a .gitconfig

+`[user]
+        name = Julien Chastang
+        email = julien.c.chastang@gmail.com
+[core]
+        editor = emacs -nw
+[diff]
+        external = /Users/chastang/git/bin/meldwrapper.sh
+`

+#### diffs

+As with any version control system, it is often necessary to see differences between different versions of files or commits. git offers a lot of flexibility in this area, but here are some simple scenarios:

+*diffing a file has been modified but not committed*

+		git diff [file]

+*diffing between two commits*

+		git diff [SHA1] [SHA1]

+Note that if you want a more attractive visual diff, you will have to configure the diff program of your choosing in your .gitconfig

 #### Better log output

 git log is very powerful.
 Here is a [nice alias](http://pyrtsa.posterous.com/aligning-your-git-logs) to make git log a bit easier to view.